AGerkis/ps-res/README.md

 ## Model Outputs
-The PSres model outputs the complete system state in the MATPOWER case format...
+The PSres model outputs four different structures:
+'''
+[state, ri, rm, info] = psres();
+'''
+PSres's primary output is the system state (in the MATPOWER case format) at the end of each stage.
+This allows a large degree of flexibility in the indicators and metrics used to quantify resilience, giving the user access to any power system variables computed by the MATPOWER solvers.
+The system state can be found in the '''state''' output structure.

-The model also calculates several resilience indicators and includes these in the output.
+The model also calculates several resilience indicators at a higher fidelity and includes these in the output.
+These indicators are computed at each PSres model time-step (compared to the system state, which is only output at the end of each stage).
+They can be found in the '''ri''' output structure.
+Currently the supported indicators are:

+Finally, the model applies the $\Phi$$\Lambda$$E$$\Pi$ metrics, proposed by Panteli et al. [5] to quantify the system's resilience through the aforementioned indicators.
+These are included in the '''rm''' output structure.

+Diagnostic information is also included in the '''info''' output structure.

 ## Specifying Fragility Curves